-The structure of the paper is as follows: after a description of the workflow, the building and settlement typology is introduced.
+The structure of the paper is as follows: first the airborne laser scanning and the use of GIS are introduced.
+Next a description of the workflow follows.
+Then the building and settlement typology is introduced.
 Then methods for identifying building types and settlement types will be presented.
 Finally, results are shown that can be achieved using this method.
 A summary and outlook on future work concludes the paper.